 - Go find your audience proactively.
 Don’t just interact with your audience, but also your competition and their audience.
 Start participating in discussions on other Facebook pages that you know consist of audience similar to yours.
 Don’t be a spammer but leave valuable comments. ’Like’ some of the other comments people have left.
 If they need an answer and haven’t gotten one, help them, if you can.

 - Give things away.
+People love free stuff.
 Create and run exclusive giveaways and other competitions for your Facebook readers.
-Do it in the news feed or through applications.
-Ask people to like your page to be eligible to enter to win the prize.

 Facebook news feed ranking algorithm factors